spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 * The command that initiated or created the thread
 * The user who initiated the threat, and much more.

-Users can initiate Jira workflows and target specific workloads, excluding containers, pods, or nodes, right from the Cloudanix Dashboard.
-This Helm Chart installs three Cloudanix services to enable container security capabilities.
-The services are listed below:
+Users can start Jira workflows and target specific workloads, excluding containers, pods, or nodes, from the Cloudanix Dashboard.
+The Cloudanix Helm Chart installs three Cloudanix services to enable container security capabilities:
 <br />

 * inventory-service